Monday, 31 January 2022

 A perfect understanding of ‘what is what' is what is very much necessary to cross the threshold of the dualistic illusion or Maya.

 ‘I’ is not the thought.
 The ‘I’ is form, time, and space together.
-Without the form, time, and space the ‘I’ cease to exist.
-Without the form, time, and space the thinker and thoughts cease to exist.
+Without the form, time, and space, the ‘I’ ceases to exist.
+Without the form, time, and space, the thinker and thoughts cease to exist.

 Thus, everything is consciousness.
 Realizing everything is consciousness leads to Self-awareness.
-Thus using words or no words has is nothing to with Gnani.
+Thus, using words or no words has is nothing to do with Gnani.

-Only ignorant people talk of nonduality, not to use the words with words.
+Only ignorant people talk of nonduality, not to use words with words.

-The world in which you exist, your thoughts, and your world are made on single stuff.
+The world in which you exist, your thoughts, and your world are made of a single stuff.
 Knowledge of that single stuff is Soul, the Self, which is hidden by illusory form, time, and space.

-Mentally reduce the world in which you exist into waking experience and waking experience into mind and mind into consciousness by perfect understating of ‘what is what’.
+Mentally reduce the world in which you exist into waking experience and waking experience into mind and mind into consciousness by perfect understanding of ‘what is what’.

 Saturday, 29 January 2022